 Instructions

-- Cover and bring to a boil and cook for 10 minutes until cod is cooked.
+- Cover and bring the ingredients to a boil.
+Let it boil for 4 minutes, then turn the heat down to low and simmer for 10 minutes until the cod is cooked.

 - Stir occasionally to prevent sticking to bottom of the pot.